-In the case of leasehold improvements a very long delay between the time when the value or cost of the improvements is included in the lessor's gross income under paragraph (h) and when the lessor receives the benefit of the improvements at the expiry of the lease agreement, if there is any benefit at all, will generally constitute a special circumstance entitling a lessor to the deduction of an allowance under section 11(h).
+In the case of leasehold improvements a long delay between the time when the value or cost of the improvements is included in the lessor's gross income under paragraph (h) and when the lessor receives the benefit of the improvements at the expiry of the lease agreement, if there is any benefit at all, will generally constitute a special circumstance entitling a lessor to the deduction of an allowance under section 11(h).
+See, for example, Example 3 and Example 4 under 3.3.4.